 \section{Spectral aging model}

-We employ the standard JP spectral aging model to describe the aging at the first section of the WAT radio galaxy.
-The flux density of this model at a frequency $\nu$ and after a time $t$ is given by \citep{Harwood2013}:
+We employed the standard JP spectral aging model to describe the aging in the first section of the WAT radio galaxy.
+The flux density of this model at a frequency $\nu$ and after a time $t$ is given by \citep{Harwood2013}